symbol/symbol-docs/source/api.rst

 **status/{address}**

-The status channel notifies when a transaction related to an address rises an error.
+The ``status`` channel notifies subscribed clients when a transaction related to the given address signals an error.
-The messages returned contain the error messages and the transaction hashes.
+Each returned message contains an error message and a transaction hash.

 *Request body*